-Although we are interacting more on more online, a recent report (Buyersphere Report 2013) has shown that face to face contact is still key when making a B2B purchase.
+Although we are interacting more online, a recent report (Buyersphere Report 2013) has shown that face-to-face contact is still key when making a B2B purchase.

 Whilst it’s important to engage potential clients online through social media channels, the opportunity to build rapport via live interaction should not be overlooked.